jibrinx/jibrinx.github.io/index.md

 <!--
 ## Research Interests

 I enjoy working at the intersection of AI, public health, and community resilience.
-I am interested in Bayesian modelling, Uncertainty Quantification, and Explainable Forecasting of infectious diseases.I currently learning and exploring research papers on graph neural networks.
-Feel free to recommend me some good papers in this area <br> / -->
+I am interested in Bayesian modelling, Uncertainty Quantification, and Explainable Forecasting of infectious diseases.I currently learning and exploring research papers on Simulation-based inference for Epidemiologica dynamics.
+Feel free to recommend me some good papers in this area <br>

 ## Recent News

 Find out what I have been up to recently on  <a rel="me" href="https://linkedin.com/in/jbrnjfr">LinkedIn</a>
 - **[March.
-2025]** I will be visiting the University of Texas Medical branch as a Research trainee starting in Fall 2025.
+2025]** I will be visiting the University of Texas Medical branch at Galvestone, Texas as a Research trainee starting in Fall 2025.
 - **[April.
 2024]** I delivered a week-long training course on introduction to generative AI to women entrepreneurs at the University of Jos, Nigeria through the #Microsoft #Gieva #datadotorg AI grant aimed at bringing women entrepreneurs in northern #Nigeria into the digital economy!<a href='https://x.com/jbrnjfr/status/1782014757182066887' target='-blank'>see pictures</a>
 - **[Dec.
 2023]** Participated at the 3rd annual ML4H Symposium. <a href ='https://www.linkedin.com/posts/activity-7150626337832046592-xdIN?utm_source=share&utm_medium=member_desktop'>See attendance certificate</a>
 - **[Aug.
 2023]** I delivered a keynote speech at the <a href="https://www.linkedin.com/feed/update/urn:li:activity:7096848518631366656/ "> Pie and AI</a> event jointly organised by <a href="https://www.deeplearning.ai">deeplearning.AI </a>and <a href="https://greysoft.ng">Greysoft Technologies.</a>